Do your fur-kids enjoy the cold weather? Or do they use shivery days to campaign for more lap time? How do YOUR pets stay warm during shivery days?

 Frostbite turns the skin pale white, gray or blue.
 Fur may hide the damage but you’ll notice pets limp from frozen toes, frozen ear tips or tails droop, and the skin will be very cold, hard, and nonpliable.

 Redness, blisters, and serious infection develop days later.
 If it’s really severe, the affected tissue turns leathery and insensitive to sensation.
 If not removed surgically, those areas fall off.
 When I worked as a vet tech in Eastern Kentucky, we often had pet patients that lost parts of ears, toes and in one memorable case, an Elkhound lost his curled tail.
 All cases of frostbite need veterinary attention after first aid.
-You can learn more about pet frostbite and first aid tips here.
+Details for treating frostbite and hypothermia can be found in The First Aid Companion for Dogs & Cats.

 While frostbite causes discomfort and damage to the extremities, hypothermia happens when overall body temperature falls below normal.
 In people hypothermia is defined as body temperature lower than 95 degrees, and treatment is vital to survival.
 When body temperature falls too low in pets, they can die.